Grunion: Spawning

 California grunion spawn on beaches for four nights after the full and new moons of spring and summer.
-Runs begin soon after high tide and may continue for a few minutes, up to 2 hours.
+Runs begin soon after high tide and may continue from a few minutes to 2 hours.
 As a wave recedes on the beach, the grunion drop out of the waves onto the sand.
 The female arches her body while keeping her head up and excavates the semifluid sand with her tail.
 The female twists her body and digs tail first until she is buried up to her pectoral fins.
 Up to eight males may curve around the female and release their milt as she deposits her eggs below the surface.
 The milt flows through the wet sand to reach the eggs and fertilize them.
 The female twists free and returns to the sea with the next wave, having released all of her eggs in one clutch.
 The whole event can happen in 30 seconds, but some fish remain on the beach for several minutes.

 After spawning, males may return on additional waves to mate again.
 Spawning may occur from March through August, with occasional extensions into February and September.
 However, peak spawning is in April, May, and June.
 Once mature, an individual may spawn during successive spawning periods at about 15-day intervals.
 Females may spawn up to six times during the season, from about 1,600 to about 3,600 eggs per cluch, with the larger females producing more eggs.
 The milt from the male might contain as many as one million sperm.
 Males may spawn repeatedly during a run.

 The eggs incubate a few inches deep in the sand above the level of subsequent tides.
 They are not immersed in seawater, but are kept moist by the residual water in the sand.
 While incubating, they are subject to predation by shore birds and sand-dwelling invertebrates.
 Under normal conditions, they do not have an opportunity to hatch until the next tide series high enough reaches them 10 or more days later.
 Grunion eggs can extend incubation and delay hatching if tides do not reach them for an additional four weeks after this initial hatching time.
-Most of the eggs will hatch in 10 days if provided with seawater and the agitation of the rising surf.
-The mechanical action of mixing in the waves is the environmental trigger for hatching.
-Hatching occurs in less than one minute, with a hatching enzyme that softens the chorion and releases the hatchling from the egg.
+Most of the eggs hatch in 10 days if provided with seawater and the agitation of the rising surf.
+The mechanical action of mixing in the waves is the environmental trigger for hatching, which occurs in less than one minute, with a hatching enzyme that softens the chorion and releases the hatchling from the egg.

-The Gulf Grunion, with its smaller eggs, is unique in that it spawns during both night and daytime, depending on when the highest tides occur.
+The gulf grunion, with its smaller eggs, is unique in that it spawns during both night and daytime, depending on when the highest tides occur.

-Although some other fish species leave their eggs in locations in intertidal zones (a few, such as plainfin midshipman, may even remain on land with the eggs during low tide) or on plants above the water (splash tetras), jumping onto land en masse to spawn at the water's edge is unique to the grunion, capelin and grass puffer.
+Although some other fish species leave their eggs in locations in intertidal zones (a few, such as plainfin midshipman, may remain on land with the eggs during low tide) or on plants above the water (splash tetras), jumping onto land en masse to spawn at the water's edge is unique to the grunion, capelin, and grass puffer.